tchibatron/dbeaver/Data-Editor.md

 If you work with complex types (structures, arrays) or long text data or BLOBs then it is convenient to toggle single cell value viewer/editor by pressing F7.

 **Value inline edit**
-To edit single cell value select it and press Enter.
-To open dialog with value editor press SHIFT+Enter.
+To edit single cell value select it and press Enter or double-click on it.
+To open dialog with value editor press `SHIFT+Enter`.

 **Scrolling**

 If resultset has many rows then you can scroll it.
 By default DBeaver limits number of fetched rows by 200 (you can change this value in main toolbar or in preferences).
 Once you scroll to the last row of results DBeaver will fetch next segment (next 200 rows).
 You can disable this behaviour in preferences.
 Also you can manually fetch next segment or fetch whole resultset (be careful, in case of huge resultset it may lead to program hanging or out-of-memory errors).
+You can navigate thru resultset using standard shortcuts `HOME`, `END`, `PgUp`, `PgDown`, `CTRL+HOME`, `CTRL+END`.

 **BLOB/CLOB support**

 DBeaver has full support of CLOB/BLOB data types.
 You view values, edit them and save back to database.
-You can open CLOB/BLOB value in a separate editor (SHIFT+ENTER on selected cell value).
+You can open CLOB/BLOB value in a separate editor (`SHIFT+ENTER` on selected cell value).
 You can save/load LOB value to/from regular files.

 **Images**

 DBeaver can recognize that some BLOB column keeps images (gif, png, jpeg, bmp).
 In that case DBeaver will show LOB contents as image.
-It is convenient to open value view panel (F7) and browse images.
+It is convenient to open value view panel (`F7`) and browse images.

 **Virtual keys**